 From physicians and advanced practice nurses to physician assistants and specialists, the providers who make up the AAKC community each play an integral role in patient care.

 Anesthesiologists are highly skilled medical doctors (M.D. or D.O.) who specialize in the field of anesthesiology.
 They have significantly longer and more extensive training than other classifications of anesthesia practitioners, so they are the most qualified to make anesthesia- related perioperative medical decisions.

-A pediatric intensivist is a medical doctor who specializes in caring for adolescents, children, and infants who have serious illnesses or injuries.
+A pediatric intensivist is a medical doctor who specializes in caring for adolescents, children and infants who have serious illnesses or injuries.
 Most intensivists work in critical care centers at hospitals to diagnose and treat emergency conditions.
-Some pediatric intensivists work exclusively with patients with very particular conditions, such as asthma attacks or head injuries.
-Most physicians, however, provide expert care for young people with all types of life-threatening disorders.

 Pain Management Physicians